MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 ### Exploratory potential

-Defining variables allows you to easily modify and experiment with different values in your query.
+Defining variables allows you to modify and experiment with different values in your query.

 In the following example, the variables `MinDamage` and `EventLocation` are used to filter the `StormEvents` table.
 Explore different scenarios by changing the values of these variables and rerunning the query.